Letters of access: authorisation of plant protection products and inclusion of adjuvants

 This guidance relates to letters of access for applications for both the authorisation of plant protection products (PPP) and the inclusion of adjuvants on the official list available on the HSE Adjuvant database.

 A letter of access allows us to use active substance and/or formulation data which are owned by a third party on your behalf.
 Access can be granted to specific studies or an entire data package.

 The conditions of data access are a commercial matter between the companies concerned and may be reflected in the wording of the letter.
 We will not become involved in disputes between companies over data access, but we will ensure that any letters that are submitted in support of individual applications are valid.

 A valid letter(s) of access must be submitted with your application when any of the data that support your product's authorisation are owned by one or more third parties.
 These data include:

-- Any active substance or formulation data that have been previously submitted and evaluated in support of the authorisation of your product.
-A letter of access to data owned by a third party is required even if that data were submitted and evaluated a number of years prior to the submission of your application. (see 'What is considered to be a valid letter of access' below for guidance on reusing previous letters)
+- any active substance, including that for different sources of the active substance, or formulation data that have been previously submitted and evaluated in support of the authorisation of your product.
+A letter of access to data owned by a third party is required even if those data were submitted and evaluated a number of years prior to the submission of your application. (see 'What is considered to be a valid letter of access' below for guidance on reusing previous letters).